Freedom of religion in Somalia: Al-Shabaab

 Al-Shabaab, an al-Qaeda-affiliated militant group in Somalia, has killed, maimed, or harassed persons suspected of converting from Islam or those who failed to adhere to the group's religious edicts.
 Al-Shabaab was responsible for the killings of civilians, government officials, members of parliament, Somali national armed forces, police, and troops from contributing countries of the African Union Mission to Somalia (AMISOM), with the BBC reporting that 2019 was one of the bloodiest years on record with over 1,200 casualties by October.
-Al-Shabaab characterizes the AMISOM peacekeeping forces and workers for humanitarian groups as “Christians” intent on invading and occupying the country.
-Fear of reprisals from al-Shabaab often prevented religious groups from operating freely.
-Al-Shabaab reportedly threatened to close mosques in areas it controlled if the mosques’ teachings did not conform to the group's interpretation of Islam.
+Al-Shabaab characterizes the AMISOM/ ATMIS peacekeeping forces and workers for humanitarian groups as “Christians” intent on invading and occupying the country.

-In areas under its control, al-Shabaab continued to mandate schools teach a militant form of jihad emphasizing that students should wage war against those it deemed infidels, including countries in the region, the federal government, and AMISOM.
+During 2017, al-Shabaab continued to mandate schools in its area to teach a militant form of jihad emphasizing that students should wage war against those it deemed infidels, including countries in the region, the federal government, and AMISOM.
 Following the introduction of its new education curriculum in April 2017, al-Shabaab began forcing communities in Hirshabelle and Galmudug to enroll children ages seven to 14 into al-Shabaab-managed madrasas, according to humanitarian groups.
 Al-Shabaab arrested or fined parents who failed to comply with the directive.
 According to humanitarian groups, on June 17, al-Shabaab militants in Harardhere arrested 17 elders for refusing to obey the group's edict; days later, the group released 15 of the elders who promised to enroll 50 children.
 On June 20, al-Shabaab threatened parents in Jowle, Dhalwo, and Tulo-Hajji villages for refusing to enroll persons 10 to 20 years old in the newly opened al-Shabaab-managed madrassahs in Jowle and Xarardhere, according to humanitarian groups.
 On July 4, humanitarian groups reported that at least 100 elders, imams, and teachers of madrasas not linked to al-Shabaab were arrested within the vicinity of Warshubo, Xarardhere, for resisting al-Shabaab's school enrollment demands.
 Reports from humanitarian groups indicated that in early July al-Shabaab abducted at least 45 elders in El Buur District for failing to hand over 150 children to the group.

+In August 2022, it was reported that they had executed a man for allegedly insulting Muhammad, as well as executing others on spying charges.

+Fear of reprisals from al-Shabaab often prevented religious groups from operating freely; however, in 2022, it was noted that violence against aid workers had decreased.

 Other regions

 The interim governments of Galmudug, Hirshabelle, Jubaland, and South West State of Somalia, have constitutions identifying Islam as the official religion.
 These constitutions stipulate all laws must comply with the general principles of sharia.
-The constitutions of Galmudug, Hirshabelle, and South West State have not enacted laws directly addressing religious freedom.
+In 2017, the constitutions of Galmudug, Hirshabelle, and South West State have not enacted laws directly addressing religious freedom.